some-ip-com/open-someip-spec/src/someip-sd.rst

 Then the following operations happen:

-* The Clients calls FunctionA() on the Server
+* The Clients calls a method on the Server
 * Request is sent from CU to SU and Response from SU to CU
 * For TCP this would be: Request dyn to ST and Response from ST to CT
-* The Server sends an Unicast UDP Event: SU to CU
+* The Server sends a Unicast UDP Event: SU to CU
-* The Server sends an Unicast TCP Event: ST to CT
+* The Server sends a Unicast TCP Event: ST to CT
-* The Server sends an Multicast UDP Event: SU to MU
+* The Server sends a Multicast UDP Event: SU to MU

 Keep in mind that Multicast Endpoints use a Multicast IP Address on the receiver side, i.e. the client, and TCP cannot be used for Multicast communication.